 Accountability groups are groups of people who team up to help each member reach their goals by requiring each member to be accountable to the other members.
-Typically the groups meet in person, via video conference or by telephone on a regular basis to talk, share ideas and hold each other accountable.
-At their best, these groups are small so that all members get to know each other, interact on a regular basis and feel comfortable sharing their secrets, thoughts and feelings in the group.
+Typically the groups meet in person, via video conference, or by telephone on a regular basis to talk, share ideas, and hold each other accountable.
+At their best, these groups are small so that all members get to know each other, interact on a regular basis, and feel comfortable sharing their secrets, thoughts, and feelings in the group.
 When accountability groups get too large, members feel like they are dealing with strangers.
-Large group also make it possible for members to disappear in the crowd and not actually be held accountable.
+Large groups also make it possible for members to disappear in the crowd and not actually be held accountable.
 With smaller accountability groups, members feel as though they know each other.
 When the members know each other it is harder for them to disappear because they can be called out by name by the other members of the group.

 One thing to keep in mind is that accountability groups change and develop over time as do the members.
 During the past year, I was part of three different accountability groups.